microsoft/fhir-starter/quickstarts/README.md

 _Note: Deployment of Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader with the ARM template typically takes around 20 minutes._

-In your resource group, you should see the components as listed below.
+In your resource group, you should see the components listed below.

 Name          | Type                 |  Purpose